laurentlubino/laurentlubino/README.md

-- 👋 Hi, I’m @laurentlubino
+# Hi, I’m @laurentlubino 👋

-I'm a mobile and web developer using react / react native with typescript!
+I'm a fullstack developer using typescript.
+Love a react web app, react native mobile app or anything backend with node.